-Some people prefer a special pair of scissors modified to hold a cat's claw in place, others prefer human nail clippers and still others choose pliers-like clippers or those with a sliding "guillotine" blade.
-Whatever your tool, be sure the blade remains sharp; the blunt pressure from dull blades may hurt an animal and cause a nail to split or bleed.
+Some people prefer a special pair of scissors modified to hold a cat's claw in place or choose pliers-like clippers or those with a sliding "guillotine" blade.
+But it is okay to use human nail clippers.
+Whatever your tool, be sure the blade remains sharp.
+The blunt pressure from dull blades may hurt an animal and cause a nail to split or bleed.
 Keep something on hand to stop bleeding, such as styptic powder, cornstarch or a dry bar of soap (to rub the bleeding nail across).

 If you approach a cat with a sharp object in one hand while trying to grab a paw with the other, odds are you'll come up empty-handed.
 Because cats' temperaments and dispositions vary greatly, there is no "perfect" way to handle a cat while trimming their claws.

 Some cats do well with no restraint at all, but most cats need to be held firmly but gently to make sure that no one gets hurt.

 If you're trying to cut your cat's nails by yourself, try resting the cat in the crook of one arm while holding one paw with the other hand.
 Or, place the animal on a table and lift one paw at a time.
 You may even be able to convince a particularly sociable cat to lie back in your lap.
 If you've got a helper, now’s their time to shine: ask them to hold the cat while you clip the nails, or just ask them to scratch your cat's favorite spot or offer up a distracting treat.

 Now that you're in position and the cat's in position, put the claw in the right position, too.
 Take a paw in your hand and use your thumb and pointer finger to gently press down on the top and bottom of the paw on the joint just behind the claw.
 This will cause the claw to extend so you can quickly but carefully snip off the sharp tip and no more.